Yizack/mappedlove/docs/mapping/add-markers.md

 ## Deleting markers

-1. To delete a marker, click on the `Edit` button at the top right corner of the **Markers** section.
+1. Reorganize the markers by clicking the `Edit` button located in the top right corner of the **Markers** section.
-2. A button to edit or delete will appear on each marker.
-Click on the trash icon button to delete the marker.
+2. Adjust the sequence by dragging and dropping each marker to your preferred location.
-3. A confirmation window will pop up to confirm the deletion.
-Click on the **Ok** button to confirm.
+3. Your rearrangements will be saved automatically.

 ---